Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 500 N Harbor Dr, Milwaukee, WI

-The Discovery World Science and Technology Museum is located along the Lake Michigan lakeshore with scenic views of the waterfront looking from both outside and in.
+The Discovery World Science and Technology Museum is along the Lake Michigan lakeshore.
+Guests can enjoy scenic views of the waterfront from outside and inside the building.

 The 120,000 sq. ft center is a great indoor attraction for families of all ages with hands-on exhibits that make learning fun.

-Highlights include the Reiman Aquarium, Les Paul’s House of Sound, and 8 unique interactive learning labs with a combined total of 10,000 sq. ft of space!
+Highlights include the Reiman Aquarium, Les Paul’s House of Sound, and 8 unique interactive learning labs within 10,000 sq. ft of space!

 National Bobblehead Hall of Fame and Museum